Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 This repository uses Snakemake, Python and R.

-This repository uses Snakemake to run two different the pipelines that will construct the dataset, Python and R scripts that analyse the dataset, and conda to manage software environments and installations.
+This repository uses Snakemake to run two different pipelines that contribute to constructing the dataset (one snakefile to annotate genomes with Prokka and organize annotations, and one snakefile to conduct variant calling), Python and R scripts that format and analyze the dataset.

+This repository uses conda to manage software environments and installations.
 You can find operating system-specific instructions for installing miniconda [here](https://docs.conda.io/projects/miniconda/en/latest/).

 After installing conda and [mamba](https://mamba.readthedocs.io/en/latest/), run the following command to create the pipeline run environment.